Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Electron dynamics with coherent state lattice vibrations

+The temperature--Fermi momentum phase diagram (see typical metal parameters in Appendix \ref{app:paramnormal}) is shown in Fig.~\ref{fig:phasediaBoth}.
+We divided the phase diagram into three different regions according to distinct behaviors they show.
+There are no sharp boundaries between the regions; the changes are gradual, rather than phase transitions.
+We explain the distinct regions as follows:

-(i) Region I. This is the highly nonperturbative ($V_{\textrm{rms}}/E_F>0.5$) localization region.
-Electrons are scattered by a strong deformation potential, which would cause electrons to localize in short distances under a frozen deformation potential.
-However, the time dependence of the potential would presumably break the localization, causing transient localization~\cite{PhysRevB.75.235106,PhysRevB.83.081202,afmTL}.
+(1) \textit{Region I}.
+The highly nonperturbative ($V_{\textrm{rms}}/E_F>0.5$) localization region.
+Electrons are scattered by a strong deformation potential, which would cause electrons to localize in short distances under a frozen deformation potential as a result of quantum interference effects.
+However, the time dependence of the potential will break this short-time localization, causing a transient localization~\cite{PhysRevB.75.235106,PhysRevB.83.081202,afmTL}.
 This will be discussed in the next section.
+The average momentum shows non-exponential decay due to quantum coherence and interference effects in a similar way as in Ref. \cite{kim2022bragg}.

-(ii) Region II.
-This is the perturbative ($V_{\textrm{rms}}/E_F<0.15$) and non-classical ($k_F< q_{eff}(T)$) region.
-Wave interference and diffraction are observed.
-There is a partial transparency of the electrons to any shorter wavelength modes ($q>2k_F$) present in the underlying deformation potential~\cite{kim2021bragg} as was explained in Sec. \ref{s:pertNrecip}.
+(2) \textit{Region II}.
+This is the perturbative ($V_{\textrm{rms}}/E_F<0.15$) and nonclassical [$k_F\lesssim q_{\mathrm{eff}}(T)$] region.
+Wave interference and diffraction effects are important because the electron wavelength is larger than the shortest length scale of the deformation potential as shown in Fig. \ref{fig:ClBeh}(b).
+There is a partial transparency of the electrons to any shorter wavelength modes ($q>2k_F$) present in the underlying deformation potential~\cite{kim2022bragg} as was explained in Sec. \ref{s:EquivCohFock}.
+Similar to region I, the average momentum shows non-exponential decay due to the quantum coherence and interference effects \cite{kim2022bragg}.

-(iii) Region III.
-This is the perturbative ($V_{\textrm{rms}}/E_F<0.15$) and classical ($k_F\gtrsim q_{eff}(T)$) region.
-Classical behaviors such as forward scattering and branched flow~\cite{branchedphysicstoday, daza2021propagation,kim2021bragg} are observed as shown in Fig. \ref{fig:ClBeh}.
-Exponential decay of the average momentum of the wavepacket is observed.
-The momentum relaxation time was obtained using linear regression in log plot.
-In this region Fermi's golden rule (Eq. \eqref{invTau2DDP:main}) works very well.
-Comparison of the numerical result with perturbation theory is shown in Fig. \ref{TDep28}.
-Blue and red curves are from numerics and perturbation theory, respectively, showing a very good match.
+(3) \textit{Region III}.
+This is the perturbative ($V_{\textrm{rms}}/E_F<0.15$) and classical [$k_F\gg q_{\mathrm{eff}}(T)$] regime.
+Forward scattering is observed in Fig. \ref{fig:ClBeh}(a), which will lead to branched flow at longer times, such as shown in Fig. \ref{semicl}.
+Branched flow regime is where propagating waves (or a collection of rays) form tree-like branches under a weakly disordered medium, due to small-angle refraction~\cite{branchedphysicstoday, daza2021propagation,kim2022bragg}.
+Exponential decay of the average momentum of the wave packet is observed.
+In this region Fermi's golden rule works very well.
+Comparison of the numerical result with the perturbation theory [Eq. \eqref{invTau2DDP} for $F=C_0$] is shown in Fig. \ref{TDep28}.
+Blue and red curves compare numerical results with perturbation theory, respectively, showing a very good match.